 As declining wildlife populations and mass tourism have become more problematic within Kenya’s famed Maasai Mara National Reserve, Maasai-owned conservancies bordering the National Reserve have become increasingly vital: around 60 to 70% of Kenya’s wildlife is found here.

-Gamewatchers Safaris and Porini Camps founder Jake Grieves-Cook (a Kenya native who once served as Chairman of the Ecotourism Society of Kenya and the Kenya Tourism Board) was a pioneer of the country’s community conservancy concept back in the 1990s.
+Gamewatchers Safaris and Porini Camps founder Jake Grieves-Cook (a Kenya native who once served as Chairman of the Ecotourism Society of Kenya and the Kenya Tourism Board) pioneered the country’s community conservancy concept in the 1990s.

 An eco-tourism venture must benefit both the ecology and the economy of the destination in order to be truly sustainable. | Bret Love